 EIIC also offers a citizenship program, by appointment, where you can be photographed and assisted with the application forms.

 EIIC has helped thousands of immigrants become U.S. citizens.
 The EIIC strongly urges those eligible to pursue citizenship and play an active role in American life.
 The EIIC also has an attorney on staff for individual consultations.

 EIIC provides a variety of social services such as current rules on drivers licenses and health care information.

 EIIC’s dedicated seniors counselor can provide assistance with a range of questions to anyone who is 60+.
 Senior programs and activities are being expanded, contact the Seniors Coordinator for more details.

 EIIC’s mental health program includes individual counseling and referrals for depression, relationship issues and all forms of substance abuse.
-Drop in therapy hours are available in the Bronx office with a licensed clinical social worker.
+Drop in therapy hours are available in the Bronx and Queens office with a licensed clinical social worker.

 Education & Employment

 EIIC encourages immigrants to take advantage of college opportunities in the United States.
 The Center has been highly instrumental in creating a culture of further studies among recent immigrants.
 EIIC has hosted numerous education seminars over the years, with the help of the American Irish Teachers Association.
 Our Seminars successfully bring together many prospective immigrant students and committed volunteers in the community.

 EIIC has a free employment service available to all, and through our employment referrals we have successfully helped hundreds of job seekers.
 The Center will help those looking for work or employers looking for quality employees.
 The Center also advises on how to conduct a successful job-search in the United States, which is often a daunting task for many newcomers.